🧬

 Unique facts and fascinating details

-• They were featured prominently in the film 'As Good as It Gets'.
+• They were popularized in modern culture by the film 'As Good as It Gets'.

 Frequently Asked Questions